Connect with us

 Data Security

 Citizen reports may contain personal information.
 Names, phone numbers, addresses, and locations can identify individuals.
-Systems can encrypt this data and control access strictly.
+Systems are architected to encrypt this data and control access strictly.
 Only officers who need the information to respond should see it.

 Integration with Existing Systems

 Government agencies already use various software for work management.
-A citizen feedback portal can integrate with these systems rather than replacing them.
-Reports can flow automatically into existing workflow tools.
+A citizen feedback portal is engineered to integrate with these systems rather than replacing them.
+Reports are capable of flowing automatically into existing workflow tools.

 Offline Capability

 Internet connectivity varies across Nigeria.
 Field officers responding to reports may work in areas with poor network coverage.
-Mobile applications can function offline, storing data locally and syncing when connection returns.
+Mobile applications are constructed to function offline, storing data locally and syncing when connection returns.

 Scalability

 A successful portal may receive thousands of reports daily.
-The system can scale to handle peak loads without slowing down.
-Cloud infrastructure can add capacity automatically when demand increases.
+The system is configured to scale to handle peak loads without slowing down.
+Cloud infrastructure adds capacity automatically when demand increases.

 Measuring Success